List of French Canadian writers from outside Quebec

 Although most Canadian francophone writers are from Quebec, there are also a number of francophone writers from elsewhere in Canada.
 These writers may be Acadian, Franco-ontarian or from any other Canadian province.

-Some of these writers did move to Quebec at a later stage in their careers, and hence may also be listed at List of Quebec writers, although others did not.
+Some of these writers did move to Quebec at a later stage in their careers, and hence may also be listed at List of writers from Quebec, although others did not.

 This list includes songwriters as well as literary authors and poets.